 Amanda dove into a study of how to help this wild and wildly-diverse set of plants to grow in cultivation, but she held on to the realization that many people who are interested in herbs or even studying them do not have much opportunity to interact with these plants as living organisms.
 They do not get a chance to see them as full plants, to smell their fresh fragrance or see the shine of dew on their leaves.
 They do not have the honor of asking permission to harvest, of watching leaves transform as their water evaporates.
 Amanda felt a spiritual imperative to create a space in which people and plants could truly engage with each other.

 Locust Light Farm began in 2015 on a property in Bucks County PA.
 The land was strikingly beautiful and the herbs were happy there, but Amanda decided to move the operation to Gravity Hill Farm in order to make the gardens accessible to the community.
-2017 is LL's first season at this new location, and we're all thrilled to be part of this group of businesses that so perfectly complement each other.
+2017 was LL's first season at this new location.
+We are all been thrilled to be part of this group of businesses that so perfectly complement each other.
 Specifically, Amanda is happy to be working closely again with the Roots to River crew, who have remained her true farming family all these years.

 The Importance of Locally-Grown Herbs.